ClauseGuard vs ChatGPT for Contract Review

 VERDICT

 ChatGPT is a powerful general tool, but it requires you to know what to ask.
-ClauseGuard automatically checks 200+ clause types, scores risk on a 0-100 scale, compares each clause to market standards, generates replacement language in three negotiation tones, detects missing clauses, and exports a Word document with tracked changes.
+ClauseGuard automatically checks 220+ clause types, scores risk on a 0-100 scale, generates replacement language in three negotiation tones, builds a full negotiation strategy with counterparty simulation, models per-clause financial exposure with dollar amounts, composes professional response emails, and exports everything as tracked-changes DOCX.
 ChatGPT does none of this without extensive manual prompting — and even then, it cannot produce structured, consistent output across contracts.

 Choose ClauseGuard when:

-• You want consistent, structured output every time — not variable responses based on how you phrase your prompt
+• You want consistent, structured output every time — not variable responses based on prompt phrasing

-• You want a Word document with tracked changes you can send directly to the counterparty
+• You need a Word document with tracked changes you can send directly to the counterparty

 • You want automatic missing clause detection without having to ask for it